sean-otoole/Bulk_RNA_seq_analyses_OToole_2023/README.md

 # Bulk_RNA_seq_analyses_OToole_2023

-Bulk RNA-sequencing analyses from the OToole 2023 manuscript.
+Bulk RNA-sequencing analyses for the publication entitled: [Molecularly targetable cell types in mouse visual cortex have distinguishable prediction error responses](https://www.cell.com/neuron/pdf/S0896-6273(23)00626-8.pdf).

+At the moment this README is still under construction, more details to follow.